-6 REVIEW OF A HACKNEY CARRIAGE AND PRIVATE HIRE LICENCE
+12 REVIEW OF A HACKNEY CARRIAGE AND PRIVATE HIRE DRIVER LICENCE

-With the assistance of a report by the Licensing Team (a copy of which is appended in the Annex to the Minute Book) the Sub-Committee considered the case of Mr AM which had been referred to the Licensing and Protection Sub-Committee for consideration.
+With the assistance of a report by the Head of Community (a copy of which is appended in the annex to the Minute Book) the Sub-Committee considered the case of Mr GC which had been referred to the Licensing and Protection Sub-Committee for consideration.

 Following an introduction by the Licensing Officer, Members were advised of the options available to them in respect of this case.
+Additional documentation was also provided to the members of the sub-committee by the licence holder.